 Instructions

 - Add 1 tablespoon to a large skillet or wok over medium-high heat.
 Stir fry the chicken until browned on all sides and cooked through.
-Remove from the chicken from the pan and set aside on a clean plate.
+Remove chicken from the pan and set aside on a clean plate.2 tablespoons vegetable oil

 - Serve with rice and a sprinkle of chopped green onion.